JesRP96/JesRP96/README.md

 - 👋 Hi, I’m @JesRP96
-- 👀 I’m interested in all data related.
-I am interested in understading life with data.
+- 👀 I’m interested in all data related; understading life with data.
 - 🌱 I’m currently learning data science and data analytics
 - 💞️ I’m looking to collaborate on data projects, machine learning.
 - 📫 How to reach me: Github, Linked-In